 It came to be in 1901 and was automated in 1965.
 It is part of the National Register of Historic Places, a distinction it shares with famous sites, such as Martin Luther King Jr’s grave.
 The lighthouse is still functional.

-You can use it as a muse if you are into painting, drawing, or photography.
-Many tourists make it a point to take a photo at the lighthouse’s site.
+You can use it as a muse for painting, drawing, or photography.
+The structure is close to the Children’s beach, and many tourists make it a point to take a photo at the lighthouse’s site.
 The structure’s vibrant colors make it a breathtaking backdrop when taking pictures.

 Do not leave Nantucket without checking out this historical marvel.